MolinLab/Holomics/README.md

 ## Workflow

-To make use of all the functionality provided, the below described workflow should be followed.
-Firstly, the datasets are uploaded where an eventual pre-filtering/transformation step takes place.Afterwards, the user should go with the datasets into the single-omics analysis, where key features are identified and the datasets are reduced accordingly.
+To use all the features offered, the workflow described below should be followed.
+First, the datasets are uploaded where any pre-filtering/transformation step takes place.
+Then the user should take the datasets to the single-omics analysis, where key features are identified and the datasets are reduced accordingly.
 After the single-omics analyses, the user can apply the multi-omics analyses to identify correlations between 2-n datasets.
-NOTE: If the user already uploaded pre-filtered (ideally by Holomics at an earlier time) datasets, it is possible to go directly into the multi-omics analysis.
+NOTE: If pre-filtered (ideally from Holomics at an earlier stage) datasets have already been uploaded , it is possible to start directly with the multi-omics analysis.

 <img src="vignettes/images/workflow.png" width="100%" />